AndreaYoss/TimeSeries_ForecastSoybeanPrices/README.md

 \end{eqnarray}
 $$

-Since my $p$-value > $\alpha$ when I used my original data, I did not have enough evidence to reject the null hypothesis, and so needed to check for stationarity in the differenced data.
+Since my $p$ -value > $\alpha$ when I used my original data, I did not have enough evidence to reject the null hypothesis, and so needed to check for stationarity in the differenced data.
 When I conducted the hypothesis test on the first-order differenced data, my $p$-value << $\alpha$, and so had enough evidence to reject the null hypothesis, and therefore, accept the alternative hypothesis that the first-order differenced data are stationary.

 I was then able to fit my data using an ARIMA model.